FalixNodes-Software/KB-articles/content/_posts/other/discord/2025-06-25-npm-install.md

 category: discordjs
 tags: General
 permalink: other/discord/general/npm-install
-description: "Learn how to install Node.js packages on your server"
+description: "Learn how to install and remove Node.js packages on your server"
 keywords:
     - keyword: discord.js
       matches: ["create", "host"]